 The City of Fitchburg contains two sites in the Southern Savanna Region of the Great Wisconsin Birding and Nature Trail.
 They are the Nine Spring E-Way and the University of Wisconsin Arboretum, both located in the northern part of Fitchburg.
 The Nine Springs E-Way includes Dunn’s Marsh.

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.

 When time and resources allow, the City will burn prairie land to increase plant diversity, control invasive woody plants, release nutrients into the soil, improve space and light conditions for native plants, and attract wildlife.
-In 2016, the following areas were burned (totaling > 18 acres): Briarwood Park Prairie, Seminole Glen Park Prairie/Woodland and Swan Creek Park Prairie.
-Volunteers participated in dormant native seedings at both the Harlan Hills Prairie and the Briarwood Park Prairie in the fall of 2016.
+In 2017, the following areas were burned: Briarwood Park and Harlan Hills Prairie Park.
+Volunteers participated in collecting native seed at The Nature Conservancy managed prairie remnants.
+These seeds were used to over seed the prairie areas of McGaw Park, Harlan Hills Prairie, and Briairwood Prairie.
 Volunteers have also given their time to continue restoring City woodlots by removing invasive herbaceous and woody species from the understory and planting native trees and shrubs using tools and materials provided by the City.

 M. Demonstrate that your community offers a program for private property owners who are interested in dealing with invasive plants that have significant negative impacts on bird habitat.

 The City of Fitchburg works with lead volunteers to organize the removal of invasive shrubs, such as honeysuckle and buckthorn, from the understory of public woodlots (Figure 1).
 To facilitate invasive shrub removal, the City provides all tools and other materials necessary to make the events possible.